near/node-docs/docs/maintenance/db-migrations.md

 safe database migration works the following way:

-1. Creates an instant and free snapshot of the existing database in `/home/user/.near/data/db_migration_snapshot` using filesystem hard links.
+1. Creates an instant and free snapshot of the existing database in `/home/user/.near/data/migration-snapshot` using filesystem hard links.
 <blockquote class="warning">
-If your filesystem doesn't support hardlinks, this step can take significant time and double the space used by the database.
+If your filesystem doesn't support hardlinks (or you’ve configured the snapshot to be created on a different file system), this step can take significant time and double the space used by the database.
 </blockquote>
 2. Runs the database migration.